 While working on my master’s degree in communications, I had to take education courses.
-I had specific classes for Adult, Youth, Children as well as classes in the principles of teaching.
+I had specific classes for Adults, Youth, and Children, as well as courses on teaching principles.

-What this means is I had to demonstrate that I could teach to all these learning styles to pass those courses.
-By the way I didn’t just get by with these studies, I was thriving.
-I made the Dean’s list most every semester for my studies.
+What this means is I had to demonstrate that I could teach all these learning styles to pass those courses.
+By the way, I didn’t just get by with these studies; I was thriving.
+I made the Dean’s list almost every semester for my studies.

-What I have learned through the years of teaching in different environments is that the student learns the best when they want to grow and understand a topic.
-Workshops is where I discovered that most everyone was highly engaged and wanting to learn the topic.
+I have learned through the years of teaching in different environments that students learn best when they want to grow and understand a topic.
+Workshops are where I discovered that almost everyone was highly engaged and wanted to know the subject.

-“Stanley’s able to combine decades’ worth of experience in photojournalism and commercial photography with a acute sensitivity to the needs of my photo students.
-He teaches here in a very practical hand-on way on lighting as well as business practices.
+“Stanley’s able to combine decades’ worth of experience in photojournalism and commercial photography with an acute sensitivity to the needs of my photo students.
+He teaches here in an efficient hands-on way on lighting as well as business practices.
 Those are just a small fraction of his expertise.
 It’s a joy each time we invite him back to teach.”– Dennis Fahringer, YWAM School of Photography

-Often in school programs students are taking courses because they are required.
-They don’t understand why and often are not engaged with the content.
+Often in school programs, students are taking courses because they are required.
+They don’t understand why and usually are not engaged with the content.

-However, the best part of the workshop is that the instructor has the time to get to know you a little better than in a presentation, like one does for say the Rotary Club.
+However, the best part of the workshop is that the instructor has the time to get to know you better than in a presentation one does, for example, the Rotary Club.

 The four core learning styles include visual, auditory, reading and writing, and kinesthetic.
 You will find many who might break this down into more categories, but I think this works pretty well for understanding that people learn differently.

-I have found that in a workshop environment you are able to incorporate those styles.
-I have also discovered that when working with a person one-on-one that I can customize my approach even more to that person.
+I have found that you can incorporate those styles in a workshop environment.
+I have also discovered that when working with a person one-on-one, I can customize my approach even more to that person.

 Here are some of the topics I teach on through the years